 So, Henderson said, researchers settled on a study design in which everyone who had contact with an Ebola patient would get the still-unproven vaccine candidate eventually -- but some people, chosen randomly, would not get it for 21 days.

-He added: "More data is needed to tell us how efficacious this preventive tool actually is, but this is a unique breakthrough."
+He added: "More data is needed to tell us how efficacious this preventive tool actually is,

 John Edmunds, a professor at the London School of Hygiene & Tropical Medicine who helped design the trial, told the BBC that "the development has been at an absolutely unprecedented speed."
 Edmunds called the results "very good news; these are very significant results.
 The epidemic is not over, and this shows we have another potential weapon."